Koenkk/zigbee2mqtt.io/docs/devices/2AJZ4KPKEY.md

 ## Notes

+### Deprecated click event
+This device exposes a deprecated `click` event.
+It's recommended to use the `action` event instead.

 ### Pairing
 Press and hold the reset button in the side of the device for +- 5 seconds (until the blue light starts blinking).
 You will need a needle or a pin to do it.
 After this the device will automatically join.